Daniel Tiger's Neighborhood

-It was produced by Fred Rogers Productions, 9 Story Media Group and 9 Story USA (which also produces Blue's Room and Super Why!).
-It debuted on September 3, 2012 on PBS Kids, eleven years after the end of production for Mister Rogers' Neighborhood and nine years after Fred Rogers' death.
-The program is based on the Neighborhood of Make-Believe from Mister Rogers, the long-running family-oriented television series created and hosted by Fred Rogers that aired from 1968 to 2001.
-In 2019, the series was renewed for a fifth season, which premiered on August 17, 2020 with Daniel Tiger's Neighborhood: Won't You Sing Along with Me?, a musical special that deals with the COVID-19 pandemic.
+It is based on the Neighborhood of Make-Believe from Mister Rogers, the family-oriented television series created and hosted by Rogers that aired from 1968 to 2001.
+In 2019, the series was renewed for a fifth season, which premiered on August 17, 2020 with Daniel Tiger's Neighborhood: Won't You Sing Along with Me?, a musical special that dealt with the COVID-19 pandemic.
 On August 20, 2021, the series was renewed for a sixth season, which premiered on September 5, 2022.
-A one-hour television movie titled Daniel Visits a New Neighborhood aired on June 20, 2022.
+A one-hour television movie, Daniel Visits a New Neighborhood, aired on June 20, 2022.
+On June 27, 2024, it was renewed for a seventh season which premiered on August 12, 2024.
+On June 23, 2025, it was renewed for an eighth season which is set to premiere in 2026.

 Premise

 The series centers around Daniel Tiger (son of Mom Tiger and Dad Tiger).
-The series also features other children of the characters from the Neighborhood of Make-Believe, such as Katerina Kittycat (daughter of Henrietta Pussycat), Miss Elaina (daughter of Lady Elaine Fairchilde and Music Man Stan), O the Owl (nephew of X the Owl) and Prince Wednesday (King Friday and Queen Sara Saturday's youngest son and Prince Tuesday's little brother).
+It also features other children of the characters from the Neighborhood of Make-Believe, such as Katerina Kittycat (daughter of Henrietta Pussycat), Miss Elaina (daughter of Lady Elaine Fairchilde and Music Man Stan), O the Owl (nephew of X the Owl) and Prince Wednesday (King Friday and Queen Sara Saturday's youngest son and Prince Tuesday's little brother).
 Two 11-minute segments are linked by a common socio-emotional theme, such as disappointment and sadness or anger and thankfulness.
-The theme also uses a musical motif phrase, which the show calls "strategy songs," to reinforce the theme and help children remember the life lessons.
-Many of the "strategy songs" are available in albums or as singles under the artist name "Daniel Tiger's Neighborhood."
+The theme also uses a musical motif phrase, which the show calls "strategy songs", to reinforce the theme and help children remember the life lessons.
+Many of the "strategy songs" are available in albums or as singles under the artist name "Daniel Tiger's Neighborhood".
 The program is targeted at preschool-aged children; it teaches emotional intelligence, kindness, and human respect.
 Its content follows a curriculum based on Fred Rogers' teaching and new research into child development.

 Episodes

 Characters

-Characters from Daniel Tiger's Neighborhood include Daniel Tiger, his little sister Margaret and their parents Mr. and Mrs. Tiger.
-Teacher Harriet is his kindergarten teacher and his classmates are Miss Elaina, O the Owl, Katerina, and Prince Wednesday.
-They ride a semi-sentient trolley known as "Trolley" retaining the design from Mister Rogers.
+Daniel Tiger's Neighborhood characters include Daniel, his little sister Margaret and their parents Mom and Dad Tiger.
+Teacher Harriet is his kindergarten teacher and his classmates are Miss Elaina, Jodi Platypus, O the Owl, Katerina Kittycat, and Prince Wednesday.
+They ride Trolley, a semi-sentient trolley like the one seen in the original Mister Rogers.